grigorii-zander/parcellab-challenge/README.md

 In a real app, I prefer to take something like nestjs.
 I can't imagine building an API without a proper dependency injection mechanism.

 ### Why tailwind?
-All we usually do on the frontend side is putting flexboxes/grids and gaps here and there.
-Tailwind got you covered with that.
-It makes it pretty easy.
 It just saves lots of time.

 ### Why postgres
 From the data sample provided in the task it's clear that this app potentially may have lots of relations between data models.